devtron-labs/devtron/docs/user-guide/global-configurations/chart-repo.md

 # Chart Repository

 This feature allows you to add more chart repositories to Devtron.
-Once added they will be available in the Discover section of the Chart Store.
+Once added they will be available in the `Discover section` of the `Chart Store`.

 Learn more about [Discover chart link](https://docs.devtron.ai/user-guide/deploy-chart/overview-of-charts#deploying-chart)

 ## Add Chart Repository

-Select the Chart Repository section of global configuration and click on `Add Repository` button at the top of the Chart Repository Section to add new chart, you need to provide three inputs as below.
+Select the Chart Repository section of global configuration and click on `Add Repository` button at the top of the Chart Repository Section.
+To add new chart, you need to provide three inputs as below:

 1. Name
 2. URL